 Membership and Regulation

 The IPA is a membership organisation for those in insolvency practice or involved in insolvency-related work.
 It has around 2,000 individual and firm members and students.
-In terms of the number of IPs regulated it is the second largest of the five Recognised Professional Bodies (RPBs) recognised by the Secretary of State for Energy and Industrial Strategy (BEIS), under the Insolvency Act 1986 for the purposes of authorising and regulating insolvency practitioners (IPs) in the UK.
+In terms of the number of IPs regulated it is the second largest of the four Recognised Professional Bodies (RPBs) recognised by the Secretary of State for Energy and Industrial Strategy (BEIS), under the Insolvency Act 1986 for the purposes of authorising and regulating insolvency practitioners (IPs) in the UK.
 It is the only one of the bodies solely involved in insolvency.
 Additionally, we undertake monitoring and inspection activities under contract for those practitioners authorised by the Association of Chartered Certified Accountants (ACCA).

 The IPA licenses and regulates Insolvency Practitioners under insolvency and anti-money laundering regulations, and works to raise professional standards through professional training, benchmarking, networking, best practice sharing and other engagement opportunities.

 The IPA is also a listed Anti-Money Laundering (AML) Professional Body Supervisor (PBS), responsible for monitoring members’ compliance with money laundering regulations when carrying out their insolvency and advisory work.

 The IPA is members of external committees that deal with AML, including the Consultative Committee of Accountancy Bodies, a forum with the aim of working together for the benefit of the profession, wider economy and the public interest; and the Accountancy Affinity Group, made up of professional bodies working in collaboration to maintain consistent standards and best practice.
 We also support the Government’s Flag it Up campaign.